The Frighteners: Soundtrack

 The film score was written and composed by Danny Elfman.
-It was released in 1996 on cassette and compact disc by Universal Records.
+It was released in 1996 on cassette and compact disc by MCA Records and Universal Records.
 The closing credits play a cover of Blue Öyster Cult's "(Don't Fear) The Reaper" performed by New Zealand alternative rock band The Mutton Birds.
 The Mutton Birds version of the song had been previously released as a B-side to their single "She's Been Talking" released in 1996.
-It plays also "Superstar", written by Bonnie Bramlett + Leon Russell and performed by Sonic Youth.
+The credits also feature "Superstar", written by Bonnie Bramlett and Leon Russell, and performed by Sonic Youth.

-Critical reception was average; Jason Ankeny of album database AllMusic described the soundtrack as "imaginative" giving it three stars out of five.
-This was a lower rating on the site than Elfman's other scores of the era, such as Mission: Impossible, Mars Attacks! and Flubber.
-The soundtrack review website Filmtracks referred to the album as "lacking much cohesion or singular creativity".

 Release

+Theatrical

 The intended release date was October 1996, but after Universal studio executives viewed a rough cut of The Frighteners, they were impressed enough to move the release date to their "summer blockbuster slot" on July 19, 1996.
 In addition, Universal offered the filmmaker the opportunity to make King Kong, which was not released until 2005.
 Jackson often disputed the Motion Picture Association of America (MPAA)'s decision on the film's rating.
 Aware that he was meant to be delivering Universal a PG-13 rated film, Jackson tried his best to omit graphic violence as much as possible, but the MPAA still believed The Frighteners deserved an R rating.